nyuen/stripe-apps-samples/README.md

 - Watching for updates on [GitHub Discussions](https://github.com/stripe/stripe-apps/discussions).
 - Joining the discussion on [Discord](https://discord.com/invite/stripe) in the [Stripe Apps channel](https://discord.com/channels/841573134531821608/974592073229549638).

+<h2>Template project<h2>

+The template folder contains a placeholder project with a component for each Viewport supported by Stripe Apps

 © Stripe

 <img src="./.readme/bg-banner-bottom.png" align="right" width="515" alt="top background banner">